D-Jeffrey/Embroidery-File-Organize/README.md

 # Releases
 ### 0.8.3
-- Improved progress bars, improved eject, improve GUI layout, fixed folder rollup
+- Improved progress bars, Improve GUI layout, Fixed folder rollup, Improved/fixed USB eject
+- Bug in calling the upgrade function
+  - To overcome a bug for calling of install script.
+If your upgrade from 0.8.2 fails.
+You will need to manually do
+  - Start -> Run `powershell -ExecutionPolicy bypass -file C:\ProgramData\EmbroideryOrganize\install.ps1`
 ### 0.8.2
 - Fixed warning on USB, close on click on X, Progress bars, delete empty folders on USB
 - Optimized and fixed Clean Collection, fixed move lone directory and lone files.
 It now works reliablity